-Vince Cable’s latest column for the Mail on Sunday is out and this time it’s about civil liberties:
+Vince Cable’s latest column for the Mail on Sunday is out and this time the Liberal Democrat MPs has written about our civil liberties and the spread of surveillance:

 A quarter of a century has passed since 1984, the titular year of George Orwell’s novel which described a world constantly spied upon by an all-powerful dictator, the fearsome Big Brother.